April – May 2015

 Next we moved on to South Africa’s infamous slum, Soweto.
 The settlement is home to an estimated 1.2 million people and many of its townships rank among the poorest in Johannesburg.
 Soweto first came under global spotlight in June 1976 during a mass uprising over a government policy to enforce education in Afrikaans rather than English.
 Police opened fire on 10,000 students marching, whose bravery and sacrifice is now celebrated by International Day of the African Child.

-Thirteen-year-old Hector Pieterson was one of the first victims, and the iconic image of his lifeless body (shown below) has become a worldwide symbol of resistance to the brutality of the apartheid government.
+Thirteen-year-old Hector Pieterson was one of the first victims, and the iconic image of his lifeless body (top right) has become a worldwide symbol of resistance to the brutality of the apartheid government.
 We visited his museum for 20R and caught up on the history of apartheid, the pushback from citizens, and the legacy of atrocity that lives today.